 The Assumption of Virgin Mary and St. Peregrine

 On the pretty Rosazzo promontory, you will find the famous and timeworn Church of St Peregrine.
-While this church may be small, it has a plentiful history which is intoxicating and interesting to learn about.
+While this church may be small, it has a plentiful history that is intoxicating and interesting to learn about.

-Try Seafood On The Promenade
+Cocktails On The Promenade

-Of course, you could simply have a few drinks and watch the sun go down as we did, but the beach and harbor area is a pleasant place to rest and relax any time of day.
+Of course, you could have a few drinks and watch the sun go down as we did, but the beach and harbor area is a pleasant place to rest and relax any time of day.